jheccob/Cryptopulse/replit.md

 The application features a modern React-based dashboard for real-time monitoring, configuration management, and bot control, backed by an Express.js server with WebSocket support for live updates.
 The system is designed as a full-stack trading assistant with comprehensive market analysis capabilities.

-**Current Status (January 2025)**: The application is fully functional with a demo data service providing realistic trading data for development and testing purposes.
-The trading bot successfully processes market data, generates signals, and updates the dashboard in real-time.
+**Current Status (August 2025)**: The application is fully functional with PostgreSQL database integration.
+The trading bot successfully processes market data, generates signals, and stores them persistently in the database.
+The system now supports real data persistence with proper database storage for all signals, market data, and configurations.

 # User Preferences